okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/domains/index.md

 ### DomainListResponse object

-The DomainListResponse object defines list of domains, with a subset of the properties for each domain:
+The DomainListResponse object defines list of domains with a subset of the properties for each domain:

 | Property                  | Type                                                           | Description                                                                               |
 | ------------------------- | -------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |